lonelyelk/elk-quine/README.md

 ## Other

-Based on the same technic the quine derivative `sha.quine.rb` outputs it's own sha checksum using provided algorythm.
+Based on the same technic the quine derivative `sha.quine.rb` outputs it's own sha checksum using provided algorithm.
 Defaults to _sha1_.
 To examine:

 ```
 $ ruby sha.quine.rb